 Regis University’s post-graduate certificate in Marriage and Family Therapy is designed for counseling professionals who desire to specialize in counseling couples and families.

 Marriage and Family Therapy (Post-Graduate)

-Offered at Regis University’s Thornton and Colorado Springs campuses, the post-graduate certificate in Marriage and Family Therapy (MFT) coursework is primarily intended for professionals in the community with a master’s degree in counseling and/or those who practice as therapists in Colorado (Registered Psychotherapists with a master’s degree, licensed professional counselors, licensed psychologists or licensed clinical social workers).
+Offered at Regis University’s Thornton campus, the post-graduate certificate in Marriage and Family Therapy (MFT) coursework is primarily intended for professionals in the community with a master’s degree in counseling and/or those who practice as therapists in Colorado (Registered Psychotherapists with a master’s degree, licensed professional counselors, licensed psychologists or licensed clinical social workers).

 Current graduate students in the Master of Arts in Counseling program may also be admitted to the MFT certificate program concurrently during their master’s degree coursework.
 The MFT certificate will not be awarded to current students until the semester following graduation from the MAC program.

 Learn more about graduation rates, the median debt of students who completed this program and other important information regarding gainful employment for the current academic year.

 Listed below are the required courses for completion of the Post-Graduate Certificate: Marriage and Family Therapy program at Regis University.
 The total post-graduate certificate requires 18 semester hours.

 |Marriage and Family Therapy Certificate Requirements